Maayan-sayah/Flight_mobile--milestone3/README.md

 ### **How does it work?**
 1. open the WebCore server- running the server will open a new html window with the communication information, such as the lock host port (should be 5 letters).
-2.log in to the app server using the local host from the server.
+2. log in to the app server using the local host from the server.
 3. next you should see screen with the joystick and sliders (similar to milestone 3). pressing the different control tools will send a new command to the server and to the simulator.